klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

 **Mouse** layer:
  - movement on WASD
- - left click on E, right click on Q, scroll click on R
+ - left click on E, right click on Q, scroll click on 2
+ - previous, forward buttons on 1, 3
  - CTRL key still available while layer is on
  - vertical and horizontal scrolling with WASD and holding the center modifier key (the button that activates the function layer)
  - layer used with toggle instead of hold